medicalid/medicalid.github.io/faq.md

         <li>Select <strong>Medical ID</strong> and allow to ignore battery optimizations.</li>
       </ol>
     </div>
+    <p>Some tutorials are available on our <a href="https://www.youtube.com/channel/UCujXq86kWKvZzKKW7icJKIA/videos" title="Medical ID Youtube channel">Youtube channel</a>.</p>
     <p>You can't find your question? <a href="/contact">Drop us an email</a> and we'd gladly help you further.</p>
   </div>
 </div>